inkyblackness/ss-specs/fileFormat/index.md

 * [Resource files](ResourceFiles.md), which are structured archives
 * [Property files](PropertyFiles.md), containing one or more serialized tables

 Resource files are the majority.
 All files with filename suffix `.res` are resource files.
-Savegame files have the same format, including the "master" savegame file `archive.dat`.
+Savegame files have the same format, including the "starter" savegame file `archive.dat`.
 These files contain one or more "resource" entries.
 Resources are identified and contain one or more data blocks.
 A resource with more than one data block is called a "compound resource".

 The property files are "flat" files containing one or more serialized tables.